Springwood High School (New South Wales): Campus description

 The school is made up of four blocks, named Jackson, Chapman, Martin and Moore.
 They are named after four local historic figures.
 There is also a canteen, and a hall which is often used by other parts of the community.

 The school has two ovals and a grassy slope, an upper oval for soccer and football, and a lower oval for general use as well as for field hockey.
 Nathan Bracken opened the new cricket nets in 2009.

 School colours

-The school colours are green, black and white for juniors (Years 7-10) and grey, black and white for seniors (Years 11 and 12).
+The school colours are green, black and white for juniors (Years 7–10) and grey, black and white for seniors (Years 11 and 12).
 The PE and Sport uniform is a dark green shirt with the school logo and black shorts.
 The uniform, which is more of a dress code, allows students to express themselves in different ways while still adhering to the form and practicality that is the black and white.
 This allows students to maintain an identity while still creating identifiable attire.

-School administration

-Springwood High School's principal, Stewart Harvey (B.Ed) The school's Deputy Principal (Years 8, 10 and Senior Year 2) is Susan Fisher, (B.Ed.)
-The school's other Deputy Principal (Years 7, 9 and Senior Year 1) is Linda Driscoll, (B.Ed.)